SC Santa Maria: History

-The club was founded on April 1, 1937, and is the oldest on the island and was once the island's only club until 1948.
-It is one of the most titled teams in Sal regional division numbering 7.
+The club was founded on April 1, 1937, and is the oldest on the island.
+It was once the island's only club until 1948.
+It is one of the most titled teams in the Sal regional division, with 7.

-The club participated 8 times in the national level.
-Their greatest appearance was in the national finals where they lost to Académica do Mindelo in the 1989 edition.
-As Académico do Aeroporto won their only national title in 2003, Santa Maria qualified as a runner up in 2004, the club only had a draw and finished 5th with a point.
-The club was next qualified as a runner up since the early 1990s.
-Their recent appearance was in 2009 after winning their last championship title, the club also did not have a win but had two draws, a little better than five years later with six goals scored, the club finished 5th with 2 points.
+The club participated 8 times at the national level.
+Their greatest appearance was in the national finals, where they lost to Académica do Mindelo in the 1989 edition.
+As Académico do Aeroporto won their only national title in 2003, Santa Maria qualified as a runner-up in 2004, the club only had a draw and finished 5th with a point.
+The club was next qualified as a runner-up since the early 1990s.
+Their recent appearance was in 2009 after winning their last championship title.
+The club also did not have a win but had two draws, a little better than five years later, with six goals scored, the club finished 5th with 2 points.

-The club won their only Super Cup title for Sal in 2009.
-On December 30, 2016, Santa Maria won their first Association Cup/Opening Tournament title for the 2016–17 season in the island.
+The club won its only Super Cup title in 2009.
+On December 30, 2016, Santa Maria won their first Association Cup/Opening Tournament title for the 2016–17 season on the island.

 The club celebrated their 50th anniversary in 1987, the club celebrated their 75th anniversary in 2012.

-In the 2016–17 season, Santa Maria started second place, after a win over Verdun in the 2nd round, the club was in the lead until a loss to Juventude on April 14 and became second which would be for the rest of the season.
+In the 2016–17 season, Santa Maria started in second place.
+After a win over Verdun in the 2nd round, the club was in the lead until a loss to Juventude on April 14, and became second, which would be for the rest of the season.
 On April 30, the final match of the season, Santa Maria made the highest scoring match in the region, where they defeated Gaviões 1–10.
-Santa Maria finished with 29 points, two less than Académica do Aeroporto's, the club scored 40 goals, the most in the nation.
+Santa Maria finished with 29 points, two fewer than Académica do Aeroporto's; the club scored 40 goals, the most in the nation.